Topology Structure Optimization of Reservoirs Using GLMY Homology: Experiments and Discussions

 There are some limitations of our method.
-First, our approach does not capture or modify boundary triangles and boundary squares, as they do not represent generators of GLMY homology despite being cycles.
-In dense reservoir digraphs, as the connection density is large, boundary triangles can be numerical, making the number of representative cycles be small.
-But for a sparse reservoir digraph, the boundary cycles are significantly less than the representative cycles, the majority of cycles can still be transformed into rings, thereby enhancing the reservoir's prediction capability.
+First, in this study, we exclude consideration of bidirectional edges (referred to as bigons in the context of GLMY homology), and also, our approach neither captures nor modifies boundary triangles and boundary squares, as they do not constitute generators of GLMY homology, despite being cycles.
+In dense reservoir digraphs, as the connection density is large, boundary triangles can be numerical, making the number of representative cycles small.
+But for a sparse reservoir digraph, the boundary cycles are significantly less than the representative cycles; the majority of cycles can still be transformed into rings, thereby enhancing the reservoir's prediction capability.
 Hence, our method is more suitable for optimizing sparse reservoirs.
 And since many rings can share common edges (which means their corresponding fundamental cycle submatrices will share common columns), the increased number of rings is not proportional to improved orthogonality.
-It is still worthy studying more efficient and reasonable method for improving orthogonality.
+It is still worthwhile studying more efficient and reasonable methods for improving orthogonality.

-Additionally, it is still difficult to give a complete theoretical explanation for why our method can enhance the effect of reservoir, especially when reservoir is a large-scale random sparse matrix, because its properties are difficult to study.
-Moreover, the computational efficiency also becomes a concern for dense reservoirs, as computing GLMY homology and identifying representative cycles can be time-intensive.
-Our future research directions will focus on investigating the theoretical relationship between reservoir topology and computational capability, and developing accelerated algorithms for GLMY homology computations.
+Additionally, providing a rigorous theoretical explanation for our method's efficacy on large-scale random sparse reservoirs remains challenging.
+This absence of strict theoretical bounds introduces the potential for performance variance.
+Given the intricate dynamics of reservoirs, certain pathological initializations may exist where modifying representative cycles inadvertently disrupts advantageous hidden sub-structures, resulting in marginal gains or localized performance degradation.
+In our future work, we will continue to study relevant theoretical explanations.
+Moreover, the computational efficiency also becomes a concern for dense reservoirs or large reservoirs, as our method computes GLMY homology and modifies edge directions iteratively, which can be time-intensive.
+Our future research directions will focus on investigating the theoretical relationship between reservoir topology and computational capability, and developing accelerated algorithms for GLMY homology computation and our algorithm.